marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       Journal of Political Economy (JPE).
 Articles presented at Harvard and published in the QJE have, on average, a similar impact in terms of citations compared to other QJE articles, while also exhibiting a larger variance in terms of citations.
+However, articles presented at Harvard by authors affiliated with the institution and published in the QJE have a lower median impact compared to articles presented at Harvard by unaffiliated authors and published in the QJE.
 Articles presented at the University of Chicago and published in the JPE have, on average, a similar impact in terms of citations as other articles published in JPE.
     headline: ""
 publications:
   - title: Tracing the International Transmission of a Crisis Through Multinational